toivoh/julia-pattern-dispatch/README.md

 ===========================
 Toivo Henningsson

 This package is an attempt to support method dispatch in Julia based on pattern matching.
-This is meant to be a generalization of Julia's multiple dispatch, though some of Julia's dispatch features are not implemented yet, e g varargs.
+This is meant to be a generalization of Julia's multiple dispatch; though some of Julia's dispatch features are not implemented yet, e g varargs.

 Examples
 --------
+These examples are gathered in `test/test.jl`.

 Pattern functions are defined using the `@pattern` macro.
 The most specific pattern that matches the given arguments is invoked.
-These examples are gathered in `test/test.jl`.

 Signatures can contain a mixture of variables and literals:

     load("pattern/pdispatch.jl")